-- 5 out of 7 directors are independent - Executive sessions of independent directors At each quarterly Board meeting, time is set aside for the independent directors to meet in executive session without management present.
+- 6 out of 8 directors are independent - Executive sessions of independent directors At each quarterly Board meeting, time is set aside for the independent directors to meet in executive session without management present.
 Additional executive sessions are held as needed. - Committee independence Only independent directors are members of the Board's committees.
-Each committee meets regularly in executive session. - ✓ Independent compensation consultant The compensation consultant retained by the Compensation Committee is independent of the Company and management as required by the Compensation Consultant Independence Standards. - ✓ Independent Board Chair Arun Sarin currently serves as independent Chair of the Board.
-Key responsibilities include: - Calling meetings of the Board, independent directors and non-employee directors - · Setting the agenda for Board meetings in consultation with the CEO, the Corporate Secretary, and other directors - Chairing executive sessions and coordinating activities of the independent directors - Leading the Board's annual CEO performance evaluation
+Each committee meets regularly in executive session. - Independent compensation consultant The compensation consultant retained by the Compensation Committee is independent of the Company and management as required by the Compensation Consultant Independence Standards. - ✓ Independent Board Chair Arun Sarin currently serves as independent Chair of the Board.
+Key responsibilities include: - Calling meetings of the Board and independent directors; - Setting the agenda for Board meetings in consultation with the CEO, the Corporate Secretary, and other directors; - Chairing executive sessions and coordinating activities of the independent directors; and - Leading the Board's annual CEO performance evaluation.